Platform Caveats

 • The CHR free license offers full features with a 1Mbps upload limit per interface, upgradeable to an unrestricted 60-day trial by registering a free MikroTik account and using the /system license renew command.

-• At the time of the build, testing is being performed with releases 7.5 (claimed as stable) and 7.6beta8.
-On both of them:
+• At the time of the build, testing is being performed with releases 7.14 (claimed as stable).
+With that release:

 • MPLS dataplane seems to have issues when using virtio networking, while the LDP and VPNv4 control plane work fine.
 With e1000 everything works fine.

-• BGP-based route leaking is working on the control plane, but not on the dataplane.
+• BGP-to-OSPF route leaking is working on the control plane, but not on the dataplane.

 Nokia SR Linux